 In most cases, a stroke is caused by a blood clot that blocks blood flow to the brain.
 However in some instances, despite testing, the cause can’t be determined.
-Strokes while not a known cause are referred to as cryptogenic.
+Strokes while not a known cause is referred to as cryptogenic.
 That’s why it’s necessary to dig deeper for a definitive diagnosis.
-Collaboration by neurologists, cardiologists, electrophysiologists, and others might reveal the answers required to supply targeted treatment for preventing recurrent strokes.
+Collaboration by neurologists, cardiologists, electrophysiologists, and others might reveal the answers required to supply the targeted treatment for preventing recurrent strokes.
 Antiplatelets are a bunch of medicines that stop blood cells from sticking together and forming a blood clot.
 Whenever there's an injury in your body, platelets are sent to the site of the injury, wherever they clump along to make a blood clot.
 This stops the bleeding in your body.

 Patients are usually given antiplatelets if they have a history of

 History could include asking about what symptoms are present, once they began, and if they're rising, progressing, or remaining similar.
 Past medical history can look for stroke risk factors, medications, allergies, and any recent sicknesses or surgeries.
 Medication history is extremely necessary, particularly when the patient is taking anticoagulants warfarin, dabigatran, rivaroxaban, apixaban, and enoxaparin.
 Physical examination includes assessing vital signs and patient wakefulness.
 A neurological examination is performed, typically using the standardized stroke scale.
 Heart, lungs, and abdomen are also assessed. specialized stroke centres -- hospitals that have the doctors, equipment, and resources to intervene quickly and treat strokes aggressively -- have shown to increase stroke survival similarly to patient function and recovery.